iQuHACK/2021_Tunneling-Beavers/README.md

 The ```x_i``` and ```y``` terms can be thought of as the state of qubits in the system.
 The constant factors in front of ```x_i``` and ```y``` are the bias terms, changing the probability amplitude of us measuring that state.
 The constant factor in front of the ```x_i*y``` term represents the coupling constant, which can be thought of as entangling two qubit states.
 Once the ground state is reached and a measurement is reached, the state collapses to our desired state, producing the solution.
 # To Do

 * Get the optimization to work.
-The code does not through errors however, the optimization is not always correct.
+The code does not throw errors however, the optimization is not always correct.

 # References